li0ly0/Attendify/README.md

 **Attendify** is a Flask-based responsive web application designed to interface with legacy Microsoft Access biometric databases (`.mdb`).
 It provides a dark-themed UI for real-time monitoring, employee management, and attendance reporting.

+Note: This project is provided strictly as a foundational template.
+The default UI might suck depending on your specific needs or tastes, but because it relies entirely on utility classes, it is highly customizable.
+Feel free to rip the Tailwind apart and make it your own!
 ---

 ## Interface Preview